PT Program Description

 The clinical education component of the curriculum provides students the opportunity to directly apply the physical therapy theories and techniques acquired during the classroom instruction, as well as the opportunity to acquire knowledge, skills and attitudes best learned in the clinical environment.
 The intent of clinical education is to provide the student with a broad exposure to physical therapy practice in a variety of settings and geographic locations.
 The clinical education component is under the direction of the Director of Clinical Education.

 Currently, the clinical education component of the curriculum consists of 34 weeks over the course of the three year professional program.
-Clinical education requirements vary with different admissions tracks, but attempts will be made to have all students participate in at least one clinical experience in a rural community.
 Clinical experiences are scheduled in advance and are subject to change at the discretion of the clinical education site or the office of the Director of Clinical Education.

 Students are not permitted to enroll at UNMC until a medical history and evidence of vaccinations or immunities are provided to the Student Health Services Clinic.
 Students are required to provide physician certification of the following: a previous vaccination for rubella or evidence of an immune titer, tetanus inoculations within the last 10 years, Rubeola (measles), vaccination for mumps and polio or documentation of having the disease previously, history of or evidence of immune titer to varicella (chicken pox).
 Students are strongly encouraged to receive the Hepatitis B vaccine prior to matriculation or to start the vaccination process upon matriculation.